landaire/fazi/README.md

 ![fazi](images/fazi.jpg "Fazi the cat")

-A reimplementation of libfuzzer in Rust
+A reimplementation of libfuzzer in Rust with some improvements

 ## Supported Features